openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-knob-card.md

 <!-- Note: you can overwrite the definition-provided description and add your own intro/additional sections instead -->
 <!-- DO NOT REMOVE the following comments if you intend to keep the definition-provided description -->
 <!-- GENERATED componentDescription -->
-Display a knob in a card to visualize and control a quantifiable item
+Display a knob or a rounded slider in a card to visualize and control a quantifiable item
 <!-- GENERATED /componentDescription -->

 ## Configuration

+Use the advanced properties to change the appearance from a knob to a rounded slider.

 <!-- DO NOT REMOVE the following comments -->
 <!-- GENERATED props -->